 Noninvasive

-Minimal to no downtime required
+No downtime required

+What is CoolTone Treatment Like?

+Thinking of the maxim, “no pain no gain,” you may wonder what is CoolTone treatment like and does it hurt.
+Fortunately, this muscle building treatment is not invasive and requires no downtime.
+Some patients report the contractions feel a bit weird but are not painful.
+Furthermore, clinical evaluations find no unpleasant side effects associated with the treatment.

 What is Cool Tone FDA Cleared to Treat?

-Cool Tone is FDA cleared to treat the following areas on the body:
+The FDA cleared Cool Tone to treat the following areas on the body:

 The abdominals

-The glutes
+The glutes (buttocks)

 The upper leg area

-What is CoolTone Treatment Like?

-Thinking of the maxim, “no pain no gain,” you may wonder what is CoolTone treatment like and does it hurt.
-Fortunately, this muscle building treatment is t painless and requires no downtime.
-CoolTone is noninvasive, so you endure no painful surgery. weird butFurthermore, clinical evaluations find no unpleasant side effects associated with the treatment.The FDACool Tone

 What is CoolTone Treatment Time?

 Each CoolTone treatment takes 30 minutes.
 Your body contouring technician uses an applicator to administer the treatment.
 This applicator positions over your treatment area, whether you choose to target the abs, glutes, or thighs.
 It then penetrates the tissues with magnetic energy causing muscle contractions to begin.
-Patients report that the contractions during treatment do feel a bit weird, but that they are not painful in any way.

 What is CoolTone recovery like?
 After treatment, people tend to experience some muscle soreness.
-The soreness is likenothing painful, but more on par with the soreness felt after an intense workout.
+The soreness is like the soreness felt after an intense workout.

 CoolTone Results

-The results show within a few weeks.
-However, individual experiences may vary. * Muscle enhancements will continue to improve for six months after the treatments.
+Results typically show within a few weeks.
+However, individual experiences may vary. * Muscle enhancements may continue to improve for six months after the treatments.

 See Real Patient Results >>